 ABOUT SALLY STRAND

 Widely published in books and magazines internationally, her work is also represented in many private, corporate and museum collections including the Butler Institute of American Art.
 Strand studied at the American Academy of Art in Chicago, the Art Students League and National Academy of Design in New York.
 She holds a BFA degree from the University of Denver and an MFA from Laguna College of Art and Design.
-Strand teaches workshops and master classes internationally and around the country.
+Strand teaches workshops and master classes internationally.